ysnozcn/cursor-keybindings-integration/README.md

 ### 2. `shift+cmd+a` -  Opens a New AI Chat Screen
 This shortcut opens a new AI modal in Cursor, offering different behavior based on whether you’ve selected code or not.

+### 3. `cmd+e` -  Generate in Terminal
+This shortcut allows generating AI-suggested commands in the terminal.
+It can be triggered when the terminal is in focus and supports terminal processes, making it easier to run AI-generated code directly in the terminal environment.